oyekanmiayo/dsa-all-langs/graph/README.md

 2. **`findNeighbours(vertex)`**
     ```
-    # Traverse row at the vertex's column index in the 2-D array
+    Pseudocode:
-    # Suppose 2-D array shown in image above is called `graph`
+    * Assume the 2-D array shown in the image above is called `graph`
-    def findNeighbours(vertex):
-        vertexRow = graph[vertex]
-        neighbours = []
-        for vertex in vertexRow:
-            if vertex == 1
-                neighbours.append(vertex)

-        return neighbours
+    * Access row associated with vertex by calling graph[vertex]
+    * Traverse this row
+        - If the value at index is 1, then the index is a valid neighbour.
+Add to a list
+        - If the value at index is 0, ignore it
+    * Return list
     ```

     **Time Complexity**: Linear Time or **O(|E|)**, where **|E|** = array or set of edges